ZJUVAI/zjuvai.github.io/content/authors/ziliangwu/_index.md

 ---
 # Display name
-name: Yijing Liu
+name: Ziliang Wu

-index: 130
+index: 140

 # Username (this should match the folder name)
 authors:
-  - yijingliu
+  - ziliangwu

 # Is this the primary user of the site?
 superuser: true